Stephanie Kang

 Professional Biography

-Stephanie Kang specializes in contemporary art, queer theory, and critical race and ethnic studies.
-Her current book project specifically considers the work of several contemporary artists, who imagine new possibilities for subverting panoptic systems of control.
-By analyzing their performances, videos, installations, and sculptures, her research investigates how artists are utilizing a variety of queer tactics to transform the cultural logic, generating a new means of survivance.
+Stephanie Kang (she/they) is Assistant Professor of Art History and Critical Race & Ethnic Studies at the University of Denver.
+She specializes in contemporary art with a focus on new media theory, critical race and ethnic studies, and queer theory.
 She received an MFA in visual art from Washington University in St. Louis and a PhD in art history from the Ohio State University.
 She has curated several exhibitions and was previously an assistant curator at the Contemporary Arts Center in Cincinnati.
-Her essays have been published in Media-N, Flash Art, Cinephile, Runner Magazine, and Utopian Studies.
+Some notable exhibitions include Robert O'Neal: Open to All (2023), Cameron Granger: The Cartographer Tries to Map a Way to Heaven (2022), and I Am Here/You Were There (2022).
+Her essays have been published or are forthcoming in Media-N, Utopian Studies, Flash Art, Cinephile, Runner Magazine, and the publication An American City: Eleven Cultural Exercises (FRONT International: Cleveland Triennial for Contemporary Art).
 At the University of Denver, she teaches classes at the intersection of art history and critical race and ethnic studies.

 Degree(s)